Porirua: Industry

 Substantial industrial areas, generally west of the city centre, have evolved.
 During the 1960s Kodak, UEB Industries and many small businesses opened at Elsdon.
 During the following decade, Ashley Wallpapers developed the former UEB property and after favourable negotiations with the government, Todd Motors (later Mitsubishi) moved from Petone to Porirua.

 Todd Motors was a vehicle assembly company which moved from Petone and opened a large factory in Porirua in 1975.
 The factory covered 5.2 hectare on a 33 hectare site known as Todd Park.
 At its peak there were 1500 employees building 22,000 vehicles per year.
 The company was sold to Mitsubishi in 1987 and the factory closed in 1998.

 Hills Hats (established in 1875) set up premises in Porirua in the 1950s.
 By 1996 it employed 80 people at Porirua and was exporting 75% of its production to 23 countries.
 The company was sold to overseas investors in 1997, then went into receivership and was bought by Wellington investors in 1998.
-In 2003 the company shifted from Porirua to Petone.
+In 2003, the company shifted from Porirua to Petone.

 Bonds Hosiery (later Hilton Bonds, then Sara Lee Apparel, part of Pacific Dunlop) was established in Porirua in the 1960s or early 1970s.
-In 2001 the factory closed with the loss of 55 jobs, the result of declining hosiery sales worldwide.
+In 2001, the factory closed with the loss of 55 jobs, the result of declining hosiery sales worldwide.

-Whittaker's confectionery manufacturers moved their business from Wellington to Porirua in 1969 and as of 2022 have around 160 employees at the Porirua factory.
+Whittaker's confectionery manufacturers moved their business from Wellington to Porirua in 1969 and as of 2022, have around 160 employees at the Porirua factory.

 Rail

-The development of the rail through Porirua, part of the Kapiti Line, has contributed significantly to the development of Porirua as a satellite city of Wellington.
+The development of the rail through Porirua, part of the Kāpiti Line, has contributed significantly to the development of Porirua as a satellite city of Wellington.
 The Wellington and Manawatu Railway Company opened a railway line through Johnsonville from Wellington to Porirua in 1885.
-The railway reached Longburn (south of Palmerston North) in 1886 to connect with the Government's lines to Taranaki and Napier.
+The railway reached Longburn (south of Palmerston North) in 1886 to connect with the government's lines to Taranaki and Napier.
 With the acquisition of the company by the government in 1908, the line to Porirua and northward to Longburn became part of the North Island Main Trunk railway.
 The railway provided regular passenger services between Wellington and Porirua and linked Porirua to other North Island centres.
 A shunting service from Wellington delivered goods wagons to sidings at Porirua, Paremata, Plimmerton, and Pukerua Bay and brought timber for the construction of houses in the area.

 The Tawa Flat railway deviation providing double-track railway with double line automatic signalling as far as Tawa opened to passenger services on 19 June 1937, reducing travel time for passenger trains from Wellington to Porirua by 15 minutes, to 27 minutes rather than 43 to 48 minutes.

 During 1940, Centralised Train Control (CTC), which allowed direct control of signals and train movements by Train Control in Wellington, was progressively installed on the single line sections of track north of Tawa, replacing tablet working and allowing more efficient, flexible, and rapid control of train movements.
 CTC between Plimmerton and Paekākāriki applied from 25 February 1940, Paremata to Plimmerton from 30 June, and Tawa to Porirua from 4 December 1940.